BruOp/personal-website/content/blog/ibl/index.md

 ![Comparison of our BRDF using dielectric spheres](./comparison_dielectrics.png "Comparison using dielectric spheres, with the single scattering BRDF in use on the left and the multiple scattering BRDF on the right")

 Interestingly, I actually get a darker result with multiple scattering than with single scattering.
-I'm not totally convinced that this isn't some subtle bug in my implementation of the dielectric part of my BRDF.
-However, the significant excess energy at lower roughnesses that we observe with the single scattering BRDF is not present with our new BRDF.
+I'm not totally convinced that this isn't some subtle bug in my implementation of the dielectric part of the BRDF.
+However, the significant excess energy at lower roughnesses that we observed with the single scattering BRDF is not present with our new BRDF.
 Here's a final render using the Pisa environment, as before, but this time with our new BRDF:

 ```grid|2|Left: Single scattering.
 Right: Multiple scattering
 ![Rendering of spheres of increasing roughness using our single scattering BRDF, from left to right.
 Top row is metal, bottom rows are dielectric.](./pisa_single_scattering_balls.png)